 For plants with deep roots or for plants in clay soils, it is preferable to irrigate with more water less frequently to enable the water to reach the bottom of the root zone.
 Between irrigation events the soil near the surface is allowed to dry out, but there should still me moisture in the root zone.
-If you decide that your plants need irrigating less frequently than daily (for example, once a week), then root zone scheduling is recommended.
+If you decide that your plants need irrigating less frequently than daily (for example, once a week), then modified sunset scheduling is recommended.

-Step by step instructions for root zone scheduling:
+Step by step instructions for modified sunset scheduling:

 - Step 1.
 Allow the soil to dry out over several days until the soil is dry between the surface and the bottom of the root zone (use a soil moisture probe). - Step 2.
-Place a measuring container under one of the irrigation drippers to collect the water.
-Empty the evaporator and start irrigating at sunset.
+Place a measuring container under one of the irrigation drippers to collect the water and start irrigating at sunset.
 During the course of the irrigation, regularly check the depth of the moisture below various drippers (use a soil moisture probe).
 Stop the irrigation as soon as the moisture is close to the bottom of the root zone.
 Record the volume of water in the measuring container.
 This is called the dripper control volume and it is the volume of water required to moisten dry soil below a dripper from the surface to the bottom of the root zone.
+Remember to record the dripper control volume for future reference.